Mantish/Ajax-Post-Carousel/readme.txt

 = Use your own CSS =

-This is the correct way to style the carousels using your own css.
+There are to ways to style the carousels using your own css.

-1. Copy the contents of wp-content/plugins/ajax-post-carousel/ajax_post_carousel.css into your theme css file.
+1. Copy the css file from wp-content/plugins/ajax-post-carousel/ajax_post_carousel.css into your theme directory and edit the copy.
-2. Go to Appearance > Ajax Post Carousel in the admin page and uncheck the 'Use default styles' checkbox.
-3. Add, edit or delete rules in your theme css file.
+2. Define your own styles in your theme stylesheet.
+Just use the carousel id, so your rules have a higher priority than the rules from the plugin (for example: #apc_carousel_0 .apc_thumb{border:none;})

 == Frequently Asked Questions ==